 Why build up followers who are not relevant?
 It’s easy to have a couple of hundred thousand followers, but a lot more difficult to build up a targeted list of relevant followers.

 Klear is a social media monitoring and influencer marketing platform that can help deliver some very useful insights into your audience.
 If you want to know if the interests of your followers align with the content you share, this tool will help by sorting them into one of the 60,000 interest categories.

 From the analysis of my profile below, the majority of followers are relevant.

 If you produce great content that is relevant to your target audience, they should be clicking on your links and visiting your website, but they should also be sharing your content.

-Amplification gives you exposure to new audiences, because your followers are sharing out your content to their followers.
-So, now, you can dive in further and start to analyze which is the most popular/least popular content.
+Amplification is important because it gives you exposure to new audiences as your followers are sharing your content to their followers.
+Now you can dive in deeper and start analyzing your most popular/least popular content.
 Also, have a look at the content you share: is it all links, text updates or images?
 Which works best with your audience?

-With a bit of analysis, you can make improvements to both areas.
-Another useful tool to check out is Twitonomy which gives good detailed stats.
+Another useful tool to check out is Twitonomy which provides some good, detailed stats.
 An article from Social Media Examiner on how to boost Twitter conversations is also worth checking out.